JuanPacoHernandez/Data-Analysis-Projects/Cyclistic/README.md

 The Casual cyclists have a weekend user profile, using the bicycle for longer distances and their favorite bicycle is the electric one.
 Maybe this Casual cyclists live far away from the Stations and have not need to used on weekdays, only use the service when they go to Downtown, it's needed more info about the profile of users like their professions, gender, distance between Bike Stations and their home or job.

-Nevertheless, having the presented information the recommendation is to offer discounts or promos to new Members who use Electric bikes and riding more than 2.6 mi per day, this restrictions are already accomplished by Casual cyclists.
+Nevertheless, having the presented information the **recommendation** is to offer discounts or promos to new Members who use Electric bikes and riding more than 2.6 mi per day, this restrictions are already accomplished by Casual cyclists.

 ### 3. How can Cyclistic use digital media to influence casual cyclists to become in members?

-As Casual cyclists use frequently Electric bikes, the company could adapt the bike to share battery charge with their smartphones, also create an app that connect with Social Networks to share their track, location, accomplishment of challenges
+The **recommendation** is as Casual cyclists use frequently Electric bikes, the company could adapt the bike to share its battery with casual the cyclists smartphones, also could create an app that connect with Social Networks to share their track, location, accomplishment of challenges